refraction-ray/iastu-hpc2-manual/administrators/history/workflow.md

 ## Known Issues

-* MTU cannot be set by netplan yml file, even after we included the mac:address line in the yml.
+* MTU cannot be set by netplan yml file, even after we have included the mac:address line in the yml.

   Current Workaround: Include directly command on ip in ansible playbooks.